bassdman/feature-toggle-api/README.md

 A listener that is executed, everytime a function visibility rule is added or changed.
 Is also executed for rules that are passed via constructor.

 Parameters:
- - eventname: name of event; required; type string; currently only 'visibilityrule' is allowed
+ - eventname: name of event; required; type string;
  - eventfunction: function that is executed when a rule changes; required; type function

 Events: